 3. They collected the taxes, and superintended the occupations connected with land; as those of the woodcutters, the carpenters, the blacksmiths, and the miners.

-Ans- 1.
-Megasthenes mentioned a the committee with six subcommittees for coordinating military activity.
+1. Megasthenes mentioned the committee with six subcommittees for coordinating military activity.

-3. The second committee had to arrange bullock carts to carry equipments procure food for soldiers and fodder for animals and recruit servants and artisans to look after the
+3. The second committee had to arrange bullock carts to carry equipment procure food for soldiers and fodder for animals and recruit servants and artisans to look after the

 2. Special officers called dhamma mahamattas were appointed to spread the message of dhamma.